Laws, Regulations and Annotations

 Master sound tapes.—1982 amendment did not make 1975 enactment of section 6362.5 retroactive to years prior to enactment.
 Taxpayers' agreements with independent producers for master tapes were sales agreements, not employment contracts.
 Master tapes were physically useful in manufacturing process.
 Sales of master tapes may constitutionally be taxed differently than leases of movies.
 Capitol Records, Inc. v.
 State Board of Equalization (1984) 158 Cal.App.3d 582.

 Master tapes are tangible personal property.—The true object of contracts between a record company and various artist companies was the production and acquisition of master tapes not the procurement of recording services.
-A & M Records, Inc. v.
+A and M Records, Inc. v.
 State Board of Equalization (1988) 204 Cal.App.3d 358.